Nectar Research Cloud

 Nectar Cloud Flavours

 Project resources are consumed as ‘flavours’ of virtual computing.
 There are four classes; Balanced (m3), RAM optimised (r3), CPU optimised (c3) and Tiny (t3).
-Full information is available on the Nectar Flavours page of the Nectar knowledgebase.
+Full information is available on the Nectar Flavours page of the Nectar knowledge-base.
 Create multiple virtual machines with up to 64 virtual CPUs.
 Supported Linux operating system distributions include Centos, Ubuntu, Fedora and Scientific Linux.
 Researchers can directly access seven national network nodes for additional scale or data proximity.

 Nectar cloud reliability